 Beet juice tire ballast weighs 10.7 to 11.0 lbs. per gallon.
 Usually, tires are filled to the 12:00 rim position or about 75% full.
 The actual weight is a function of tire size.
 Both front and rear tires can hold liquid ballast.
-Refer to our Tire Fill Chart to select your tire size, gallons required to fill the tire, and the resulting weight that will be added to the tire.
+Refer to our Tire Fill Tool to select your tire size, and you will see the gallons required and the weight that will be added to the tire.

 Yes you should regularly check your tire pressure as pressures can/do change, especially with seasonal changes.
 We recommend doing this by positioning your valve stem at the 12:00 position.

 Tip: Blow a burst of air INTO the tire to clear the liquid from the valve stem before placing your tire gauge on the valve stem.
 This will minimize the amount of liquid that may enter your tire gauge.
 We also recommend using an "air/liquid", "tractor", or "wet" tire gauge as they are designed to work with any liquid filled tires.